 (Source: Jeff L. Herrmann, Chief Revenue Officer, Fathom: “Defining Lead Status Classifications“)

-Once sales and marketing align on a shared meaning of these lead statuses, it becomes easier to plan communication strategies.
-As a by-product of alignment, you’ll likely notice an increase among your prospects in engagement with your company.
+Once sales and marketing align on a shared meaning of these lead statuses, it becomes easier to plan communication strategies and marketing tactics.
+As a by-product of alignment, you’ll likely notice an increase among your prospects in engagement with your online marketing company.
 This is because you’ll be reaching the right person with the right message at the right time, and will be better equipped to gauge a prospect’s interest based on lead status.

 Hopefully the lead statuses above give you a starting place to spark crucial conversations between sales & marketing!